evmcnb/quartz/content/Pearls/Non-Invasive Ventilation.md

 ### **CPAP**

 **_CPAP_** stands for **_continuous positive airway pressure_**.
-It provides continuous air being blown into the lungs that keeps the airways expanded so that air can more easily travel in and out.
-It is used to maintain the patient’s airway in conditions where it is prone to collapse.
+It provides continuous air being blown inxpanded so that air can more easily travel in and out.
+It is used to maintain the patient’s airway in conto the lungs that keeps the airways editions where it is prone to collapse.

 CPAP does not technically involve “**_ventilation_**”, as it provides constant pressure and the job of ventilation is still dependent on the respiratory muscles.
 Therefore, CPAP is **_not_** technically classed as **_non-invasive ventilation_** (NIV).